An American Airlines plane flies over the ocean, towards a beautiful mountainous landscape

 Many passenger flights also carry cargo, which may include mail and items like medicines that need to get to their destinations quickly.
 This adds payload and increases efficiency.

-Pathway to net zero
+Our pathway to net zero

 More about our pathway to net zero >